 My grandfather Cam Shortts was a great businessman, but he was an even better hunter.

 He owned a successful hunting and fishing lodge in northern Ontario, an amazing place where I spent many, many days in my youth.
-It was a lodge that was frequented by corporate big wigs – CEOs, CFOs and COOs holed up there on their vacations.

-And it was “up north” nestled on the shore of a shimmering lake with that great man that I learned everything I needed to know about recruiting.
+And it was ‘Up North’ nestled on the shore of a shimmering lake with that great man that I learned everything I needed to know about recruiting.

 No, Gramps wouldn’t drag out his old business school texts to the duck blind.
 Instead, his methodical, precise approach to hunting taught me valuable lessons I’ve carried with me ever since.

-Grandpa was so focused on getting the ducks he wanted, there were many times we’d go home without having fired a single shot (not an easy task for a 14-year-old who really liked to shoot!)
+Grandpa was so focused on getting the ducks he wanted, there were many times we’d go home without having fired a single shot (not an easy task for a 14-year old who really liked to shoot!)
 He always said he’d rather leave without a single duck then leave with a bad one.

 Knowing what kind of ducks he wanted was one thing, but Grandpa’s ability to pick them out when most everyone else couldn’t even see any ducks in the sky was amazing.
 It’s a skill he honed over years of hunting (he did own a hunting lodge after all) and it’s a skill I’ve picked up after hiring hundreds of people in my career.
-CEOs, Chief Operations Officers, CFOs, you name it, and I have hired them.

 Nearly anyone can gloss over their weaknesses with a fancy resume or well-crafted cover letter.
-But once you get that candidate into an interview, it’s easy to see right through their bluster and unearth the real candidate (for better or worse).
+But once you get that candidate into an interview, it’s easy to see right through their bluster and unearth the real candidate (for better or worse)

 Huddled in our blind, waiting patiently for the birds we wanted—those are the memories I will always have of my Grandpa.
-These are also the lessons that have helped me recruit awesome employees throughout my career.
+They are also the lessons that have helped me recruit awesome employees throughout my career.